 Applications that include plans that are larger than 11” x 17” will need to be submitted and returned by mail or in-person by appointment.
 All plans returned by mail will need to include a pre-paid self-addressed envelope.

 Commercial Occupancy inspections will be consistent with St. Louis County’s current policies and/or any changes implemented and should be scheduled thru St. Louis County after receiving zoning approval from the City.

-Applications may be submitted electronically to email@example.com, by mail, in-person or via the City’s drop box located next to the front door at City Hall.
-Associated fees can be paid by credit card over the phone, mailed check, check submitted via the City’s drop box.
+Applications may be submitted electronically to firstname.lastname@example.org, by mail, or in-person at City Hall.
+Associated fees can be paid by credit card over the phone, mailed check, or check, cash or card at City Hall.

-Code Enforcement will continue to conduct exterior Property Maintenance inspections but will only conduct interior inspections for emergency situations.
+Code Enforcement will continue to conduct Property Maintenance.
 Abatement periods for Property Maintenance Violations may be circumstantially extended.
 The City will work with residents as much as possible, but it is important that we continue to keep Manchester a great place to live, work, and play through these challenging times.